 Phimosis describes a condition in which the foreskin is too tight to be pulled back over the head or glans of the penis.
+If symptoms occur, they can include soreness and swelling.

 Most uncircumcised babies and toddlers will have phimosis, meaning the foreskin cannot be retracted.
 This is because the glans and the foreskin remain connected for the